minhsangdotcom/Clean-Architecture_The-Template/README.md

 # 5. Features

-What makes this Clean Architecture template stand out from the rest?
+What makes this Clean Architecture template stand out from the rest on Github?

 ### Most common features: